 National Alpaca Farm Day Poster

-National Alpaca Farm Day is held every year on the last weekend in September.
+National Alpaca Farm Day is held every year

 Silver Thunder Alpacas would like to thank all those who visited our farm on Saturday, September 29th and Sunday, September 30th, 2007.
 Folks came from all over the area to meet our friendly alpacas.
 We had baby carrots for them to hand feed the alpacas and being up close allowed them to sink their fingers into their soft fleece and see why alpaca fiber is so highly prized.
-We had fleece and yarn samples to inspect and an all-day spinning wheel demonstration by a local hand spinner.
+We had fleece and yarn samples to inspect and an all-day spinning wheel demonstration by local hand spinner Chris Feller.
 Everyone was able to feel their wonderful fleece and some even got to watch them play (when it wasn't too hot.)
 Folks came to learn why alpacas are such a desirable livestock, and why they are especially good for those on small acreage farms.

 Silver Thunder Alpacas celebrated National Alpaca Farm Day for 2007 on Saturday, September 29th, from 10am until 5pm.
 (We'd like to thank Chris Feller for the spinning demonstration on Saturday.)
 On Sunday, September 30th the farm was open from 1pm to 4pm to visit and feed the alpacas.